Luiz Felipe (footballer, born March 1997): Marseille

 On 7 January 2025, Luiz Felipe signed for French club Marseille on a free transfer following a mutual agreement between him and Al-Ittihad to terminate his contract.

 Rayo Vallecano

 On 7 July 2025, Luiz Felipe returned to Spain after joining Rayo Vallecano.

 International career

 On 16 March 2019, Luiz Felipe was called up by the head coach of the Italy national under-21 team, Luigi Di Biagio.
-Felipe would reject the call as a sign of his loyalty for his native Brazil; Luis Felipe would debut with Brazil national under-23 team in 2019.
+Felipe would reject the call as a sign of his loyalty to his native Brazil; Luis Felipe would debut with Brazil national under-23 team in 2019.

 On 24 January 2022, Luiz Felipe accepted a call-up by Italy national team manager Roberto Mancini to join the Azzurri for a three-day training camp in Coverciano.

 On 18 March 2022, Luiz Felipe was selected by Roberto Mancini to join the Italy national team for a World Cup Qualifier match against North Macedonia national team on 24 March 2022, making this his first call up to the Italian senior level for a match.